AntonioFasano/BloomR/README.md

 ### Internet connection

-Since `bloomr.build.R` downloads resources  from the net, therefore one problem you might face is a download error.
+Since `bloomr.build.R` downloads resources  from the net,  one problem you might face is a download error.

 Based on my experiences, the script does a good job in detecting download errors, despite it is always  possible that a corrupted download is not identified.

-When a donwnload error is  detected,  `bloomr.build.R` make a second attempt.
+When a donwnload error is  detected,  `bloomr.build.R` makes a second attempt.
 You can control this with:

 	makeBloomR("path\to\workDir", ndown = n)

 where _n_ are the download attempts.
 When the maximum number of attempt is reached, the script exits deleting any incompleted file and emitting a message detailing the download error.

 When you start over (hoping in a better connection), you might not want to download again every and each file, but only those affected by the errors.
 This is done with the option: